Family care for an older person

 If the older person does not have enough money to pay for the fees, the fees may be reduced, or they may not be collected.

-When an older person is in family care, no fees for home care are charged.
+When an older person is in family care, no fees for home care are charged for the same time period.

 You may get support for the costs of family care in the same way as support for the costs of long-term institutional care: you can apply to Kela for a care allowance.
 An older person may apply to the municipality’s social welfare services to get support for transport from their home to family care and back again.
 This support is discretionary: an older person may get it if the municipality has enough money for it.
 People with severe disabilities have the right under the law to get support for transport.